ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_upload.md

 The application starts automatically.
 As part of the startup,
-a check is made to ensure that all requirements are met, by evaluating the contents of the [requirements.txt file](/docs/services/Cloudant/tutorials/create_bmxapp_appenv.html#requirements).
+a check is made to ensure that all requirements are met, by evaluating the contents of the [requirements.txt file](/docs/services/Cloudant?topic=cloudant-creating-a-simple-ibm-cloud-application-to-access-an-ibm-cloudant-database-the-application-environment#the-requirements.txt-file).
-The application requires access to the {{site.data.keyword.cloudant_short_notm}} library, which was [specified](/docs/services/Cloudant/tutorials/create_bmxapp_createapp.html#essential-files) when the application was created.

 After you upload and start the application, some simple system checks are run to confirm that the application is running correctly